xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

    * Compare both external performance and internal tension statistics between baseline and TU modes.
    * Inspect whether improvements (if any) align with lower binding tension and better unity of internal representations.

+All internal observables used by Q082 style modules are treated in the hybrid sense specified in the metadata: continuous valued summaries for features and coherence, together with discrete object tokens and report-like labels.

 ### 7.4 60 second reproduction protocol

 A minimal user facing protocol for experiencing Q082 effects: